911samuel/hoop-app/README.md

 ## Documentation

-List of endpoints exposed by the service
+This section should include a list of endpoints exposed by the service.

 ## Setup